-- 24. The Trustee Board reviews its own effectiveness as a group regularly and pursues any actions that flow from its conclusions.
-All directors completed a questionnaire based on the TPR's template in advance of the June 2022 Board meeting.
+- 22. The Trustee Board reviews its own effectiveness as a group regularly and pursues any actions that flow from its conclusions.
+All directors completed a questionnaire based on the TPR's template in advance of the June 2023 Board meeting.
 The combined results were then discussed at that meeting.
-No changes were proposed following the discussion which included consideration of the following issues: - The difficulty of improving diversity.
-This was not felt to detract from decision making. - The importance of the standard and timeliness of the Board papers, particularly the headers provided which directed attention to the key points of each paper to support effective decision making. - The benefit of each Committee and the Board meeting at least once per year in person and the usefulness of breakout groups when considering difficult issues.
+The following changes were proposed, following the discussion which included consideration of the following issues: - The difficulty of improving diversity on the Board.
+The Trustee agreed to be more proactive in the approach to members, specifically asking key firms to advertise Trustee vacancies on their extranet.
+11 - Monitoring advisers in accordance with their Service Level Agreements (SLAs) and relationships with Scheme Employers and picking up performance issues more quickly. - 23.
+The benefit of each full Board meeting being held in person and the usefulness of the training session held the day before the Board meetings.
+These issues have been monitored and followed up.
+12